Baton Rouge : Lavis Law Firm

 If you need legal advice in Baton Rouge, LA, Lavis Law Firm – Personal Injury & Accident Attorney is here to help.
-Our office is conveniently located in Westminster which is a short distance from the Mall of Louisiana.
+Our office is conveniently located in Westminster, a short distance from the Mall of Louisiana.
+Call (225) 343-0444 or email us here:

 Why our law firm?